peter-duongGHub/t1a1-workbook/readme.md

 ## Q11
 ### Hard Skills
 #### What are Hard Skills
 Hard skills relate to technical abilities that may be taught and measured through progamming.
+They may be further learnt and developed over time.

 #### Examples of Hard Skills
-- Stylesheet Language
+- **Stylesheet Language**
+This refers to language such as CSS (Cascading stylesheet), involving the styling of webpages.
+Cascading stylesheet may be learnt and used in conjunction with HTML to help edit HTML elements.
+CSS is paramount to enabling a more entertaining and user-friendly experience for each visitor.

-- Markup Language
+- **Markup Language**
+Markup Language refers to languages such as HTML, XHTML, LateX etc. These languages are crucial in web development and help design a websites structure, layout and presentation.

-- Programming Languages
+- **Programming Languages**
+Programming Language refers to languages such as Python and Javascript.
+They help translate human language into binary,  helping computers understand and execute the instructions we provide.
+There are two types of Programming Languages:
+_Low Level Language_
+Low level language such as Assembly language are more easily understood by machines and offers much more control and efficiency in applications.
+_High Level Language_
+High level language introduces a more understandable way for humans to transcribe our language into machine language for machine to understand easier.

-- Web Development
+- **Web Development**
+Web Development refers to technology that is used to create a dynamic application or website for friendly user experience.
+It involves front-end (client-side technologies such as HTML, CSS & Javascript) and back-end (technology that ensures smooth processes with front-end technology and storage, retrieving and processing of data).
+The components within front-end web development involves features that are shown and interacted with on a web page including; buttons, navigation menus, contact forms, styling of the web document etc.

-- Database managing
+- Database Management
-- Version control
+- Version Control
 - Responsive Design
-- CMS
-- debugging and testing
+- Debugging and Testing
-- frameworks, libraries
+- Frameworks, Libraries

 #### Why are Hard Skills Important?

+#### How to Gain/Improve Hard Skills

 ### Soft Skills
 #### What are Soft Skills
-Soft skills involve an individuals personal abilities that are developed over time, beneficial to all aspects of a successful software company.
+Soft skills involve an individuals personal abilities that are developed over time which are beneficial to all aspects of a successful software company ensuring fpr smoother processing, systems and outcomes.

 #### Examples of Soft Skills
-- communication
+- Communication
-- leadership
+- Leadership
-- managing time
+- Managing Time
-- solving problems
+- Solving Problems
-- adaptability
+- Adaptability
-- flexibility
+- Flexibility
-- teamwork
+- Teamwork
-- attention to detail
+- Attention to Detail

 #### Why are Soft Skills Important?